-This section provides an overview of the process for incorporating your PA/PTA.
+This section provides an overview of the process for incorporating your PA/PTA as a charitable corporation.
 As noted in Legal Issues/Liability, incorporating provides useful liability protections for PA/PTA activities and for your PA/PTA’s leadership.

 Step 1: Choose a name for your PA/PTA